4 Beanie Babies That Are Worth a Lot of Money Now

 If you enjoyed collecting Tamagotchis and Spice Girls lollipops back in the day, we’ve got some good news for you.
 If you kept their little heart-shaped tags intact and stored them in protective plastic boxes to keep them safe from grime and annoying siblings, then your collection of Beanie Babies could be very valuable.

 It’s no secret that Beanie Babies are worth a fortune nowadays.
-Let’s take a peek at some of the most expensive currently being sold.
+Let’s take a peek at some of the most valuable and see if you have any in your own personal collection.

 Large Wallace and His Squad